 Preventing an episiotomy

-The only way to try to avoid a tear or episiotomy is during labour when the baby's head becomes visible.
-The midwife will ask you to stop pushing and to pant or puff a couple of quick short breaths, blowing out through your mouth.
+A midwife can help you avoid a tear or episiotomy during labour when the baby's head becomes visible.
+The midwife will ask you to stop pushing, and to pant or puff a couple of quick short breaths, blowing out through your mouth.